Updated on: Sep 21st, 2023 | 9 min read

 There is, however, one exception wherein TDS is not deducted by the bank even if your interest income is more than Rs.
 40,000 (Rs.50,000 for senior citizens).

 This is when your total taxable income is below Rs.
 2.5 lakh.
 Since your income falls beneath the threshold limit for taxation, you have no tax liability.
 As such, TDS is not deducted from your FD interest.
-However, to claim this exemption, you would have to submit Form 15G (or Form 15H for senior citizens) to the financial institution.
+However, to claim this exemption, you must submit Form 15G (or Form 15H for senior citizens) to the financial institution.

 To calculate your FD interest taxation on the fixed deposit interest income, you should follow the below-mentioned steps:

-As a smart investor, you should not wait until the maturity of your FD to report your interest income.
-This is because the TDS is deducted when the interest is credited and not when the FD matures.
-So, if you have an FD for 3 years – banks will deduct TDS at the end of each year and the accumulated interest may push you up to a higher slab which will increase your tax liability.
+As an intelligent investor, you should report your interest income before your FD matures.
+This is because the TDS is deducted when the interest is credited, not when the FD matures.
+So, if you have an FD for 3 years, banks will deduct TDS at the end of each year, and the accumulated interest may push you up to a higher slab, increasing your tax liability.

 If you are looking to save tax on fixed deposits, here are some tips that you can use: